infection/site/src/guide/usage.md

   * `text` - human readable text log file.
 Must see to understand what is going on during mutation process.
   * `summary` - summary log file, which will only tell display the amount of mutants per category, (Killed, Errored, Escaped, Timed Out & Not Covered)
   * `debug` - debug log file, which displays what mutations were found on what line, per category.
+  * `perMutator` - a markdown file which will give a break-down of the effectiveness of each mutator.
 * `tmpDir` - Optional.
 It's a folder where Infection creates its configs, caches and other stuff.
 It may be useful for people who doesn't have access to the default system temporary folder and/or doesn't have write permissions.
 Either absolute `/tmp/folder` or relative `var/cache` paths can be used.
 * `phpUnit` - optional key
   * `configDir` - custom directory path with `phpunit.xml.dist` file.
 This is useful for example for old Symfony app, where `phpunit.xml.dist` is located at `./app`